 "Around the world, there are 365 days in a year.
 Yet in China, one of those days is purposely forgotten each year," Taiwan's President Tsai Ing-wen said on Twitter.

 Tsai said Beijing needed to confront the legacy of the incident, just as Taiwan had been forced to reckon with its own authoritarian past before its transition to democracy in the 1990s.

 "There were once days missing from our calendar, but we've worked to bring them to light.
 I hope one day China can say the same," she wrote.

 Tsai's comments came a day after the Mainland Affairs Council called on Beijing to offer "sincere apologies" over the Tiananmen crackdown.

 China's foreign affairs ministry derided the comments, which spokesman Zhao Lijian described as as "complete nonsense" on Wednesday.

-Tensions between Taipei and Beijing have surged since Tsai was elected in 2016 because her government considers the island to be a de facto independent state rather than an part of China.
+Tensions between Taipei and Beijing have surged since Tsai was elected in 2016 because her government considers the island to be a de facto independent state rather than an unincorporated Chinese territory.

-She has pledged humanitarian assistance for Hong Kongers after Beijing's parliament approved plans outlining a new national security law for the city.
+Tsai pledged humanitarian assistance for Hong Kongers after Beijing's parliament rubber-stamped plans outlining a new national security law for the finance hub.

 © 2020 AFP